Post

 \[y_1 = e^{-(a/2)x}\]

-To obtain a basis, we need to find a second solution $y_2$ that is independent of $y_1$.
+To find a basis, we need to discover a second solution $y_2$ that is independent of $y_1$.

-In this situation, we can use the reduction of order method that we learned earlier.
-Let’s assume the second solution we’re looking for is of the form $y_2=uy_1$, and substitute
+In this situation, we can use the reduction of order technique we learned earlier.
+Let’s set the second solution as $y_2=uy_1$ and find:

 \[\begin{align*} y_2 &= uy_1, \\ y_2^{\prime} &= u^{\prime}y_1 + uy_1^{\prime}, \\ y_2^{\prime\prime} &= u^{\prime\prime}y_1 + 2u^{\prime}y_1^{\prime} + uy_1^{\prime\prime} \end{align*}\]